Second DUI Offense in Pittsburgh | Defense Help, Charges and Penalties

 Call (412) 281-2146 today

-Pennsylvania law will take into account the last 10 years of your driving history to determine if this is your second DUI.
+Pennsylvania DUI law will take into account the last 10 years of your driving history to determine if this is your second DUI.
 If you are caught driving under the influence for the second time, you will face the harsh consequences of another DUI conviction.
 With a second DUI in Pittsburgh, the possibility of serving time in jail increases sharply in addition to other penalties.
-An experienced Pennsylvania DUI attorney can help you avoid these penalties and defend against severe, long-lasting repercussions.
+An experienced second DUI lawyer in Pennsylvania can help you avoid these penalties and defend against the severe, long-lasting repercussions of another DUI charge.

-Pennsylvania’s system for sentencing a DUI offenses is largely based on both the driver’s BAC and whether they have previous offenses.
-As a second time offender, you might face the following:
+Pennsylvania’s system for sentencing DUIs is based on both the driver’s BAC and whether they have previous offenses.
+As a second-time DUI offender, you may face the following:

-If this is your second offense and your BAC is .08 to .099, you risk:
+If this is your second DUI offense and your BAC is .08 to .099, you risk:

 • Five days to six months in jail